 - Full Array Local Dimming

 Having liked the U8Q well enough – less so the mid-range A7500F – where does the U7QF fit in?
-Well, after some updates, we’re upbeat about the U7QF’s prospects.
+Well, after some updates, we’re quite upbeat about the U7QF’s prospects.

 Hisense U7QF design — An attractive and understated look